 Either a mortgage broker or a loan officer may assist you when you're looking to get a mortgage loan.
 As both yield the same outcome (a new home), it's understandable to confuse the two.
 However, it is helpful to understand the difference between the two jobs so you have clear expectations of them as you enter your mortgage application process.

 About Mortgage Brokers

-A mortgage broker (either a group or an individual) is an independent agent for both the mortgage loan borrower and the lender.
+During the mortgage loan process, an individual or company who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
 Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
-Which lender has the mortgage loans that is best for you?
-A mortgage broker will help you find the right fit.
-You give your application to your broker, who submits it to one or more lenders.
-Your mortgage broker then guides your work with the lender chosen until closing.
-The broker receives a commission from the borrower when the loan closes.
+Which lender has the loans that is right for you?
+A mortgage broker will guide you to the best fit.
+From application to closing, your mortgage broker facilitates the loan process: presenting your application to several lenders, and walking you with the chosen lender through to closing.
+Upon closing, the broker's commission comes from the borrower.

 Mortgage Bankers work for a particular lending institution (such as a bank, credit union, etc.) who offer and process mortgages and other loan programs for their place of employment alone.
 They may be able to promote loans to fit a variety of situations, but all the loans will be programs of the same lender.